+NCMAS • 295 MSU o n Setonix CPU

+computing 160 MSU on Setonix GPU

+resources Resources used Service Units

+CPU: 128 AMD Milan cores per node

+GPU: 4 AMD MI250X GPUs per node

+1 CPU core / hour 1

+1 CPU / hour 64

+1 CPU node / 128

+hour 1 GPU / hour 128

+1 GPU node / 512

+hour

+NCMAS storage resources actively running on scratch filesystem is available for short term use by jobs the system.
+There is a purge policy implemented on eleted automatically after 30 days from their last

-Applications for time on Setonix must demonstrate the ability to run highly scalable applications and workflows and make effective use of the architecture.
-Setonix CPU resources will be arranged in nodes of 128 AMD Milan cores, with 256 gigabytes of memory per node, and there will be a scratch file system capable of a sustained I/O bandwidth of more than 1 terabytes per second.
-NCMAS 100 MSU on Setonix CPU available for 1st Requests computing up to 155 MSU on Setonix CPU available pro rata for 2nd Requests (this resources includes ECR and Special Considerations) The upgrade of the Pawsey's computing infrastructure will also include the NCMAS storage deployment of large-scale object storage Acacia for scientific data.
-Each project resources will be allocated project storage of 1 terabyte by default, and up to 10 terabytes can normally be accommodated.
-Project storage allocations are limited to the duration of compute allocation - the 2022 calendar year.
-In addition, researchers can apply for managed storage allocations, separately from NCMAS.
-Managed storage access is intended for storing larger data collections with demonstrable research value according to a curated lifecycle plan.
-Software Most supercomputing-class software that runs on Linux may be installed, with popular packages centrally installed and supported.
+to 10 terabytes can system Acacia.
+Pro compute allocation apply for managed storage access is i vill be allocated project storage of 1 terabyte by default, and up as can normally be accommodated on Pawsey's object storage.
+Project storage allocations are limited to the duration of ation - the 2023 calendar year.
+In addition, researchers can aged storage allocations, separately from NCMAS.
+Managed is is intended for storing larger data collections with research value according to a curated lifecycle plan.

+More information.

+NCMAS visualisation resources There will be 32 nodes available for remote visualisation with each node containing dual A40 GPUs.
+Researchers can visualise their data via web through Pawsey's remote visualisation service without the need to transfer their data.
+More information.

+Software ng-class software that runs on Linux may be installed, with centrally installed and supported.

 Licensed software (e.g. Fluent) may be used, with your own licences.
 Pawsey does not purchase licences for user applications.
 It is up to you to ensure your licence permits your use of the software at Pawsey.

+More information: https://support.pawsey.org.au/documentation/display/US/Software+Stack+Policies

-If applying for multiple resources (such as Pawsey and NCI), it should be clearly stated what software will be run at each centre.
-User The Pawsey Help Desk is the primary access point for all requests or issues support relating to Pawsey systems or services, it is accessed via email (mailto:help@pawsey.org.au) or the Service Desk Portal.
-The Help Desk is staffed between 9am and 5pm AWST on weekdays except for Western Australian public holidays and the extended Christmas closure period.
-In addition to the general Level 1 support, Level 2 in-depth technical support and Level 3 expert supercomputing applications support is available as escalation points.
-Pawsey also provides training courses and extensive documentation relating to the use of Pawsey's systems and services.
-Additional Setonix is the scientific name for the quokka, the world's friendliest animal. notes Pawsey staff will be working closely with all researchers to enable their large scale workflows on Setonix.
-Please refer to Pawsey's Changes in Supercomputing Services for 2022 page for more information about key changes in supercomputing architecture, storage, allocations and accounting for Setonix.
+f applying for multiple resources (such as Pawsey and NCI), it should be clearly stated what software will be run at each centre.

+User Support relating to Pawsey s (help@pawsey.org. between 9am and 5 public holidays and general Level 1 sup supercomputing ap Desk is the primary access point for all requests or issues systems or services, it is accessed via email au) or the Service Desk Portal.
+The Help Desk is staffed opm AWST on weekdays except for Western Australian the extended Christmas closure period.
+In addition to the oport, Level 2 in-depth technical support and Level 3 expert plications support is available as escalation points.
+Pawseying courses and extensive documentation relating to the use as and services.